-Only through common conventions and technical agreements s it it possible for local communities, nations, and regional decision-makers to discover, acquire, exploit, and share geospatial data vital to the decision process.
-The use of common conventions and technical agreements also makes sound economic sense by limiting the cost involved in the integration of information from various sources as well as eliminating the need for parallel and costly development of tools for discovering, exchanging, and exploiting spatial data.
+Only through common conventions and technical agreements is it possible for local communities, nations, and regional decision-makers to discover, acquire, exploit, and share geospatial information vital to the decision process.
+The use of common conventions and technical agreements also makes sound economic sense by limiting the cost involved in the integration of information from various data sources as well as eliminating the need for parallel and costly development of tools for discovering, exchanging, and exploiting spatial data.
 The greater the limitation on available resources for SDI development, the greater the incentive for achieving alignment between initiatives to build SDI.

 SDI is usually defined as “the relevant base collection of technologies, policies, and institutional arrangements that facilitate the availability of and access to spatial data”.
 SDIs provide a basis for spatial data discovery, evaluation, and application for users and providers within all levels of government, industry, commerce, non-profit sectors, academia, and by citizens in general.
 The term “infrastructure” is used to promote the concept of a reliable and supportive environment that facilitates access to geographically-related information using a minimum set of standard practices, protocols, and specifications.